OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ## Introduction

 Commonly requested tweaks for servers and single player modes.
-Toggle the Valkyrie, Hugin tutorials, arrival messages, Haldor map pin, and more!
+Toggle the Valkyrie, Hugin tutorials, arrival messages, Haldor map pin, PVP options, and more!

 ## Features